mohitmujawdiya/Legion-Power-Plan-Hotkey/README.md

 2. Extract it, copy the "Legion Power Plan Hotkey" folder and place it in a location you prefer.
 3. Run LegionPowerPlanHotkey.exe
 5. Press Windows + B to make sure it works.

+***Note**: If you chose to use Customizable.zip, you should edit the batch files yourself.
+By default it is using the setting from the first row of the above table for the refresh rate and resolution.

 # How to make it run at startup?